hyperrhiz/manifest-data/readme.md

 Installation
 -------------
-To install tcpflow and scripts for this project download and mount [https://bitbucket.org/swibble/manifest-data/downloads/manifest-data.dmg](the DMG installer).
+To install tcpflow and scripts for this project download and mount [the DMG installer](https://bitbucket.org/swibble/manifest-data/downloads/manifest-data.dmg).
 Open a terminal and enter the following command: sh /Volumes/MANIFESTD/install.sh

 You will be prompted to enter your password for the install to proceed.